-I didn’t really buy that many books in the month of June, except for the books that came with June’s Nocturnal Reader’s Box.
+I didn’t really buy that many books in the month of June.
 So when my money came in yesterday, I thought: “why not treat myself for the fact that I got enough study points?!”
 Exactly, why not.
 So yesterday I went online and purchased some reads that have been on my to-buy list for way too long.

 A Clockwork Orange by Anthony Burgess